cnti-testcatalog/testsuite/USAGE.md

 #### :heavy_check_mark: To check for dangerous capabilities
 <details> <summary>Details for Dangerous Capabilities</summary>

-<p><b>Insecure Capabilities:</b> Giving dangerous and unnecessary capabilities for a container can increase the impact of a container compromise.
+<p><b>Dangerous Capabilities:</b> Giving dangerous and unnecessary capabilities for a container can increase the impact of a container compromise.

 This test checks against a [blacklist of dangerous capabilities](https://github.com/FairwindsOps/polaris/blob/master/checks/dangerousCapabilities.yaml).